 In July 2021, the Company entered into an exclusive license agreement with the UC Regents and the Trustees of the University Pennsylvania to license intellectual property related to certain vectors.
 In July 2021, the Company paid a non-refundable license fee of \$100,000 to the UC Regents upon execution of the agreement.
 The Company is obligated to pay a non-refundable license maintenance fee of \$10,000 on the one-year anniversary of the contract effective date and each year thereafter, except years for which the Company has paid royalties on the net sales of a licensed product.
-In addition, the Company is obligated to make certain contingent payments including (i) development milestones up to \$3.9 million, (ii) low single digit percentage rate royalties on the net sales of its licensed products that consists of a minimum annual royalty of up to \$0.1 million per year for the term of the Agreement beginning in the first calendar year after the year in which net sales first occurred and (iii) sublicense consideration in the mid-single digits to the low twenties percentage rate range on any future sublicensing arrangements the Company may enter into with third-party licensees.
+In addition, the Company is obligated to make certain contingent payments including (i) development milestones up to \$3.9 million, (ii) low single digit percentage rate royalties on the net sales of its licensed products that consists of a minimum annual royalty of up to \$0.1 million per year for the term of the agreement beginning in the first calendar year after the year in which net sales first occurred and (iii) sublicense consideration in the mid-single digits to the low twenties percentage rate range on any future sublicensing arrangements the Company may enter into with third-party licensees.
+On February 22, 2023, the Company provided 90 days written notice to the UC Regents and the Trustees of the University Pennsylvania to terminate said agreement in its entirety at-will.
+Accordingly, the effective termination date of this agreement is May 23, 2023.